julielaursen/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 #### How is the data organized?

 The data is organized in two different folders, one for the period of 3/12/16-4/11/16 and one for 4/12/16-5/12/16.
 They have the same columns in the same formats.
+The data is in wide format becuase it's a time series and wide format is best with time-series plots per metric.
 I re-organized the data by combining each individual csv into a combined dataframe, confirming that there was no duplication.

 ```r
 # Load both datasets